-- Only access the personal data that you have authority to access, and only for authorised purposes; - Only allow others to access personal data if they have appropriate authorisation; - Keep personal data secure (for example by complying with rules on access to College premises, computer access, password protection and secure file storage and destruction - Not to remove personal data or devices containing personal data from the College premises unless appropriate security measures are in place (such as pseudonymisation, encryption, password protection) to secure the information; - Not to store personal information on local drives.
+- Only access the personal data that you have authority to access, and only for authorised purposes; - Only allow others to access personal data if they have appropriate authorisation; - Keep personal data secure (for example by complying with rules on access to College premises, computer access, password protection and secure file storage and destruction.
+Please refer to the College's Information Security Policy for further details about our security processes. - Not to remove personal data or devices containing personal data from the College premises unless appropriate security measures are in place (such as pseudonymisation, encryption, password protection) to secure the information; - Not to store personal information on local drives.